web3/web3.js/packages/web3-shh/README.md

 [![NPM Package][npm-image]][npm-url] [![Dependency Status][deps-image]][deps-url] [![Dev Dependency Status][deps-dev-image]][deps-dev-url]

-This is a sub package of [web3.js][repo]
+This is a sub-package of [web3.js][repo]

 This is the whisper v5 package.

 Please read the [documentation][docs] for more.

 ## Installation